Bridging Prediction and Intervention Problems in Social Systems: Implementation Science

 \paragraph{Regulatory Compliance \& Legal Compatibility}

-Because the underlying bureaucratic counterfactual policy is typically under the purview of some judicial actor, any prediction-mediated decision-making playing a similar role will often also fall under the same legal and regulatory jurisdiction.

-What this means is that prediction-based decision-making is prone to similar if not more legal scrutiny than typical decision-making.
-In fact, the legal compatibility of evaluation and implementation is necessary for a predictor to be operable in deployment, and for the decisions made with such tools to be deemed legally valid~\cite{xiang2019legal, raghavan2024limitations}.
+Prediction-mediated decision-making falls under the same legal and regulatory jurisdiction as the deploying institution, and is often prone to similar if not more legal scrutiny than typical decision-making.
+In fact, the legal compatibility of evaluation and implementation is necessary for a predictor to be operable in deployment and legally valid~\cite{xiang2019legal, raghavan2024limitations}.